thvanarkel/ta-portfolio/content/_index.md

 Currently design researcher at [TU Delft](https://www.tudelft.nl/io/)

 ## About me
 I'm a designer and researcher working at the Delft University of Technology.
 As a designer and researcher I try to understand how designers can effectuate societal change through their designs.
-I do this by synthesising various fields of research for understanding the act of design, and through turning abstract theories and models into concrete representations of ideas by performing experiments.
+I do this by synthesising various fields of research for understanding the act of design, and through turning abstract theories and models into concrete representations {{% post-link href="/projects/graveyard-of-the-future" value="Graveyard of the future" %}} of ideas by performing experiments.
 In my free time I am an avid collector of books and records—as well as reading and [listening](https://www.last.fm/user/thvanarkel) them.

 ## Work in progress